-Having worked in this industry for 15 years now, I consider myself to be fairly well-versed and well-traveled when it comes to the Internet.
+Having worked in this industry for over 10 years now, I consider myself to be fairly well-versed and well-traveled when it comes to the Internet.
 The truth is that I literally spend the better part of almost every waking day online to one degree or another.
 I visit many different sites for both work-related and personal reasons.
-Can’t figure out why your PHP code isn’t working?
+Can’t figure out why my PHP code isn’t working?
 There’s a hundred sites for that.
-Want a video tutorial on how to tie a bow tie for your wedding?
+Want a video tutorial on how to tie my bow tie for my wedding?
 Done that.
 On vacation and want to know which of the restaurants in your area are worth checking out?
 Easy.

 Anyway, the point is I see A LOT of websites day in and day out.